MicrosoftDocs/customer-insights/ci-docs/data/export-destinations.md

 **Segment exports in environments for business accounts (B-to-B)**
 - Segments in the context of environments for business accounts are built on the *account* table or the *contact* table.
 To export account segments as is, the target system needs to support pure account segments.
 This is the case for [LinkedIn](export-linkedin-ads.md) when you choose the **company** option while defining the export.
 - All other target systems require fields from the contact table.
-- With two segment types (contacts and accounts), Customer Insights automatically identifies which type of segments are eligible for export based on the target system.
-For example, for a contact-focused target system like Mailchimp, Customer Insights only allows you to choose contact segments to export.
+- With two segment types (contacts and accounts), Customer Insights - Data automatically identifies which type of segments are eligible for export based on the target system.
+For example, for a contact-focused target system like Mailchimp, Customer Insights - Data only allows you to choose contact segments to export.

 **Limits on segment exports**
 - Third-party target systems may limit the number of customer profiles that you can export.